tuyuritio/astro-theme-thought-lite/src/content/information/en/policy.md

 - Cloudflare D1: Comment data, OAuth login information, personal homepage links, and Web Push subscription data are all stored in the Cloudflare D1 database.
 This database provides enterprise-level security protection, including encrypted data storage, access control, and regular backups.
 All data transmission is conducted through encrypted connections.
 - JWE Cookies: OAuth identity information and verification data during the authorization process are encrypted and stored in Cookies using JSON Web Encryption (JWE) technology.
 JWE provides end-to-end encryption protection, ensuring the security of sensitive authentication information during transmission and storage.
 Cookies are set with appropriate security flags (HttpOnly, Secure, SameSite).
-- localStorage: User custom nicknames and theme preference settings are stored in the browser's localStorage.
+- localStorage: User custom nickname, theme preference settings and comment drafts are stored in the browser's localStorage.
 This data is only stored on the user's local device and is not transmitted to the server.
 Users can clear this local data at any time through browser settings.
 - HTTPS encryption: The entire site uses HTTPS encrypted transmission.
 All data transmitted between the client and server is protected by TLS/SSL encryption, preventing data from being stolen or tampered with during transmission.
 - Cloudflare security protection: Utilize security services provided by Cloudflare, including DDoS protection, Web Application Firewall (WAF), Bot management, and threat intelligence to protect the site and user data from malicious attacks.